danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I leaned back in my chair with a sphere in each hand.
+I, Thomas Edison, leaned back in my chair with a sphere in each hand.
 My mind loosened, drifting into gentle darkness.
 Shapes and sparks formed in the air.
 I saw two metal plates separated by a small gap.
 A current leapt between them like a tiny lightning bolt.
 The gap glowed, and I sensed a mechanism waiting to be built.
 The images drifted toward clarity.
 I felt my hand relax.
 One sphere slipped from my grasp and struck the floor with a sharp sound.
 I awoke at once.
 The spark remained in my mind, bright and whole.
 I reached for my notebook and sketched the image before it faded.

 ---